 Sorry, you must log in to save an item.

 Bronzer is a beloved makeup product—we’d even go so far as to say it’s a face makeup essential all year round.
-But do you know the right way to apply your bronzer to create a natural-looking, sun-kissed makeup look?
-The trick isn’t to sweep bronzer all over your face, nor is it to focus bronzer solely on your cheekbones.
-That’s right, applying bronzer isn’t limited to your cheekbones.
-So, where do you apply bronzer?
-Here, we’re walking you through how and where to apply your bronzer, plus some of our best tips for faking a sun-kissed glow 365 days a year.
+And when applied to the right spots, bronzer can make it look as if you just returned from a tropical vacation.
+But do you know the right way to apply your bronzer to create a natural-looking, bronzy tan?
+The trick isn’t to sweep bronzer all over your face, nor is it to focus solely on your cheekbones.
+Here, we’re sharing five places you can apply bronzer, plus our best product picks for faking a sun-kissed glow 365 days a year.

-Applying a bit of bronzer on your jawline will help create the illusion of a more chiseled face.
-Take a closer look the next time you’re scrolling through pictures of celebrities on the red carpet, and we bet that almost everyone you see will be using this makeup technique.
-To try it out for yourself, simply swipe bronzer onto both sides of your jawline running from underneath your chin to about an inch from your ears.
-If you want a look that’s more contoured than bronzed, choose a matte bronzer that’s about two shades darker than your skin tone.
-After you apply the bronzer, run a clean powder brush along your jawline to blend everything together—the goal isn’t harsh dark lines but rather to accentuate the natural shadow of your jawline.
+Applying bronzer on your jawline will help create the illusion of a more chiseled face.
+Try it out for yourself by using a fluffy face brush and the L'Oréal Paris Summer Belle Makeup Bronze Please! matte bronzer.
+Sweep the bronzer onto both sides of your jawline, running from underneath your chin to about an inch from your ears.
+If you want a more contoured look, choose a bronzer that’s about two shades darker than your skin tone.
+After you apply it, run a clean powder brush along your jawline to blend everything together—the goal isn’t harsh dark lines but rather to accentuate the natural shadow of your jawline.

-That’s right—applying bronzer isn’t limited to just your face!
-One of the best places for a bronzy glow is your chest!
-If you truly want to make people think you’ve been jet-setting in tropical locales, you can’t only be bronzed on your face, now can you?
-To try out this technique, apply your bronzer onto the divots on either side of your collarbones.
-The tops of your collarbones (and even your shoulders) are also a great place to dust on a little highlighter—might as well while you’re at it!
+Applying bronzer isn’t limited to just your face.
+Try bronzing around your collarbone and chest to bring more definition and glow to the area (it will look great in photos especially for weddings or prom).
+Apply your bronzer onto the divots on either side of your collarbones.
+The tops of your collarbones (and even your shoulders) are also a great place to dust on a little highlighter for some extra jazz and shimmer—might as well while you’re at it!

 Sign up for the latest beauty news, product samples and coupons